Table of Contents

 We have two sets of carry-ons:

 - Wheeled carry-ons.
 We use these when weight is not an issue, we rent a car, and only need to travel short distances with our bags.
 I would recommend them, but LL Bean doesn’t make them anymore.
-(We’ve had these since 1998 and they still look like new.)
+(We’ve had them since 1998 and they still look like new.)

 - Convertible backpack carry-ons.
 These are our go-to bags.
 Each can be carried by hand, with a shoulder strap, or as a backpack.
 The straps tuck away when not in use.
 They are light, allowing more weight for your stuff.
 And since they’re squishy, they fit nicely into overhead compartments, under a seat, or even on your lap.